Gina Cruz Blackledge

-Gina Andrea Cruz Blackledge (born 8 July 1969) is a Mexican lawyer and politician who is the National Action Party Senator from the State of Baja California.
+Gina Andrea Cruz Blackledge (born 8 July 1969) is a Mexican lawyer and politician who is the National Action Party Senator for Baja California.

 Early life

-Cruz Blackledge was born in Mexicali.

-Education

-She graduated from the Autonomous University of Baja California.
+Cruz Blackledge was born on 8 July 1969 in Mexicali, Baja California.
+She graduated from the Autonomous University of Baja California in 1992.

 Career

+Cruz joined the National Action Party in 1990.

 She sat in the Chamber of Deputies in 2002, and from 2015 to 2018.

 She was elected to the Senate in the 2018 general election.